ledbruno/tailor/README.md

 It enables other libs/engineers to build:
 - Automated refactoring tools that could help merge source code from multiple projects/modules.
 - AI prompts with contextualized source code, enabling code suggestion or code automation tasks to be executed with better results
+- And others!
+Feel free to add other ideas!